 The following standards, amendments and interpretations are effective for the year ended June 30, 2019.
-These standards, interpretations and the amendments are either not relevant to the Company's operations or are not expected to have significant impact on the Company's financial statements other than certain additional disclosures, except for IFRS 9.
+These standards, interpretations and the amendments are either not relevant to the Fund's operations or are not expected to have significant impact on the Fund's financial statements other than certain additional disclosures and the impact of IFRS 9.

-Standards / Amendments / Interpretation

-Effective from accounting period beginning on or after:

-Amendments to IFRS 2 'Share-based Payment' - Clarification on the classification and measurement of share-based payment transactions

-IFRS 4 'Insurance Contracts' - Amendments regarding the interaction of IFRS 4 and IFRS 9.

-IFRS 9 'Financial Instruments' - This standard superseded IAS 39 Financial Instruments: Recognition and Measurement upon its effective date.

-IFRS 15 'Revenue from contracts with customer' - This standard superseded IAS 18, IAS 11, IFRIC 13, 15 and 18 and SIC 31 upon its effective date.

-July 01, 2018

-Amendments to IAS 40 'Investment Property' - Clarification on transfers of property to or from investment property

-IFRIC 22 'Foreign Currency Transactions and Advance Consideration' - Provides guidance on transactions where consideration against non-monetary prepaid asset / deferred income is denominated in foreign currency.
+Standards / Amendments / Interpretations Effective date (accounting periods beginning on or after) Amendments to IFRS 2 'Share-based Payment' - Clarification on the classification and measurement of share-based payment transactions January 01, 2018 IFRS 4 'Insurance Contracts': Amendments regarding the interaction of IFRS 4 and IFRS 9.
+January 01, 2018 IFRS 9 'Financial Instruments' - This standard superseded IAS 39 Financial Instruments: Recognition and Measurement upon its effective date.
+January 01, 2018 IFRS 15 'Revenue from Contracts with Customers' - This standard will superseded IAS 18, IAS 11, IFRIC 13, 15 and 18 and SIC 31 upon its effective date.
+July 01, 2018 Amendments to IAS 40 'Investment Property': Clarification on transfers of property to or from investment property.
+January 01, 2018 IFRIC 22 'Foreign Currency Transactions and Advance Consideration': Provides guidance on transactions where consideration against non-monetary prepaid asset / deferred income is denominated in foreign currency.
+January 01, 2018

-2.5.1 Changes in accounting policies due to the applicability of certain international financial reporting standards (IFRS)
+Changes in accounting policies due to the applicability of certain international financial reporting standards (IFRS)